Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Thomas J. Fallon - Infinera Corp.

 Yeah.
 Alex, to be clear, I mean, I know you're worried of the 40 points plus or minus 2.
-Our intention is to be at 40 points, there's more variability based upon how much of their new product we're going to ship or not, but we try very hard to at least meet our guidance, and now (41:00) consider the guidance to be flat, but there's more uncertainty because of the new product launch, as Brad talked about, there is a large number of opportunities that could certainly move the revenue distinctly.
+Our intention is to be at 40 points, there's more variability based upon how much of their new product we're going to ship or not, but we try very hard to at least meet our guidance, and I would consider the guidance to be flat, but there's more uncertainty because of the new product launch.
+As Brad talked about, there is a large number of opportunities that could certainly move the revenue distinctly.
 That would be a good opportunity, but I just don't feel like we can commit it, knowing the uncertainty at this point.
-So, I continue to be optimistic on where we sit, but considering that the new products are a little bit later than I had hoped.
-That uncertainty is seen in our guidance.
+So, I continue to be optimistic on where we sit, but considering that the new products are a little bit later than I had hoped, that uncertainty is seen in our guidance.

 Alex Henderson - Needham & Co.
 LLC